IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 ## ACTN for Network Slicing

-   Since ACTN topology data models are based on the network topology model defined in {{!RFC8345}}, the augmentations defined in this document are effective augmentations to the ACTN topology data models, resulting in making the ACTN framework {{?RFC8453}} and data models {{?I-D.ietf-teas-actn-yang}} capable of slicing networks with the required network characteristics.
+   Since ACTN topology data models defined in {{!RFC8795}} are based on the network topology model defined in {{!RFC8345}}, the augmentations defined in this document are effective augmentations to the ACTN topology data models, resulting in making the ACTN framework {{?RFC8453}} and data models {{?I-D.ietf-teas-actn-yang}} capable of slicing networks with the required network characteristics.

+   The ACTN topology {{!RFC8795}} and tunnel {{?I-D.ietf-teas-yang-te}} data models can also be considered as viable models for network slice realization.
+In this case the ACTN data models are used at the MDSC-to-PNC interface (MPI), at the southbound of the NSC, according to {{!RFC8453}} and
+   {{?I-D.ietf-teas-applicability-actn-slicing}}.

 # Model Applicability

    There are many technologies to achieve network slicing.
-The data model defined in this document can be used to configure resource-based network slices, where the resources of a network slice is represented in the form of an abstract network topology, which can then be mapped to a network resource partition (NRP) according to the scenarios defined in {{?I-D.ietf-teas-ietf-network-slices}}.
+The data model defined in this document can be used to configure resource-based network slices, where the resources for network slices are reserved and represented in the form of a customized topology, which can then be mapped to a network resource partition (NRP) according to the scenarios defined in {{?I-D.ietf-teas-ietf-network-slices}}.

-   Network slices may be abstracted differently depending on the requirement contained in the configuration provided by the slice customer.
-A customer may request a network slice to provide just connectivity between specified endpoints, in which case the network slice can be represented as a set of endpoint-to-endpoint links, with each link formed by an end-to-end tunnel across the underlying transport networks.
-The resources associated with each link of the slice is reserved and commissioned in the underlying physical network upon the completion of configuring the network slice and all the links are active.
+   Network slices may be abstracted differently depending on the requirement of the network slice customer.
+A customer may request a network slice with direct connectivity between pairs of service demarcation points (SDPs).

-   Alternatively a network slice can also be represented as an abstract topology when the customer requests the slice to share resources between multiple endpoints and to use the resources on demand.
-The abstract topology may consist of virtual nodes and virtual links, and their associated resources are reserved but not commissioned across the underlying transport networks.
-   The customer can later commission resources within the slice dynamically using the NBI provided by the service provider.

-   According to {{?I-D.ietf-teas-ietf-network-slices}}, the IETF Network Slice service customer might ask for some level of control of, e.g., to customize the service paths in a network slice.
-The abstract topology defined in this draft could serve to enable this capability and optimize the resource utilization for network slice connections activated on top of the abstract topology.
+   Each connection within the network slice may be further supported by an end-to-end tunnel that traverse a specific path in a given customized topology supplied by the customer.
+The resources associated with a link is immediately commissioned by the realization at the time of network slice configuration.

+   Alternatively, a customer may initially request resources to be reserved for potential network slices through a customized topology, and use the resources to build network slices in the future.
+The customized topology represents resources that are reserved but not commissioned at the time of request.
+By that way, the customer can share resources between multiple endpoints and use the resources on demand.

-   In the example shown in {{fig-ns-topo-example}}, two network resource partitions are created by the provider to support the two network slice topology requests from the customers.
+   In the example shown in {{fig-ns-topo-example}}, two customized topology intents named as Network Slice Blue and Network Slice Red, are created by separate customers and delivered to the network slice service provider.
+   The provider maps the two intents internally to corresponding network resource partitions (NRPs) internally.
 In realizing the network resource partitions, node virtualization is used to separate and allocate resources in physical devices.
 Two virtual routers VR1 and VR2 are created over physical router R1, and two virtual routers VR3 and VR4 are created over physical router R2, respectively.
 Each of the